The Hausdorff dimension of the CLE gasket: Proofs

 \subsection{Probability of a clockwise loop}

-In this section we prove Propn.~\ref{p:exp}, lower bounding the probability that a radial $\sle_\ka(\ka-6)$ process in $\D$ makes a clockwise loop within the disk $e^{-\beta} \,\D$ before making any counterclockwise loop surrounding the origin.
+In this section, we prove Proposition~\ref{pexp}, lower bounding the probability that a radial $\mathrm{SLE}_\kappa(\kappa-6)$ process in $\mathbb{D}$ makes a clockwise loop within the disk $e^{-\beta} \mathbb{D}$ before making any counterclockwise loop surrounding the origin.